dogstyle/page/README.md

 What PAGE does is declares a single global variable, that your app can store everything in and access everything asyncrhonously.
 The method to add and retrieve from this global variable are standardized into either an asynchronous or synchronous return.
 Once the *Constructor* - or - *Object* - or - *Function* is avaialable, it calls back and returns it.

 Much like jQuery has the `$(document).ready` method, PAGE has the `PAGE.wait` mehtod.
 Only PAGE can load anything you feed it.

+Certain conventions are part of the dog style.
++ a `dog` object is constructed and then returned, think of it as `this`
++ there is an `init()` function.
+These are for things that require loading time perhaps.
+Return the dog first, then add to it.
+The object will be preserved

 #### An Organized PAGE
 ```